-Submit a certifying letter request form on our online service catalogue.
-You will receive an email confirming your application has been submitted, you will then be required to make a payment in order for us to process your request.
-Upon successful payment, your documents will be produced within five working days, however during peak times this may increase to ten working days.
+Applications can be submitted through our online service catalogue.
+You will receive an email confirming that your application has been submitted, you will then be required to make a payment in order for us to process your request.
+Please note that documents will be produced within five working days, however during peak times this may increase to ten working days.
 We do not stamp digital documents.

 £10 for one copy plus £1 for each additional copy.
 Delivery charges (if applicable) and payment methods are outlined below.

 Delivery charges apply to registered students and graduates depending on what options are selected on the application form.

 |Collect||Free||Documents can be collected between 09:00 (09:30 on Wednesdays) and 16:00 Monday to Friday.|